Tobacco 21: Scientific aspect

 The major scientific publication in support of Tobacco 21 is the Institute of Medicine's report "Public Health Implications of Raising the Minimum Age of Legal Access to Tobacco Products", which concluded by saying: "if the MLA were raised now to 21 nationwide, there would be approximately 223,000 fewer premature deaths, 50,000 fewer deaths from lung cancer, and 4.2 million fewer years of life lost for those born between 2000 and 2019."

 An editorial in the New England Journal of Medicine called Tobacco 21 "An idea whose time has come".

-On the contrary, there is evidence that suggests an age limit of 21 is not necessarily useful.
-Multiple studies, including review in 2011, provided evidence against the idea that raising the drinking age to 21 has actually saved lives in the long run.
+There is mixed scientific evidence on the impact a tobacco-purchase age limit of 21.
+Older studies, including a review in 2011, provided evidence against the idea that raising the drinking age to 21 has actually saved lives in the long run.
 In one study, Miron and Tetelbaum (2009) discovered that when the federally coerced and non-coerced states were separated out, any lifesaving effect is no longer statistically or practically significant in the coerced states, and even in the voluntary-adopting states the effect does not seem to last beyond perhaps the first year or two.
-They also found that the 21 drinking age appears to have only a minor impact on teen drinking.
-This could have many implications for the long-term effectiveness of the smoking age of 21.
+And while a 2023 study that controlled for state-level differences found that the passage of Tobacco 21 laws is associated with a 2-to-4 percentage-point decline in smoking participation among 18-to-20-year-olds and a spillover effect of a reduction in smoking among youth aged 16-17, a 2024 study found a much weaker effect size (less than one percentage point decline in smoking, vaping, and smokeless tobacco use) for the federal Tobacco 21 law, and no significant effect for state-level Tobacco 21 laws among young adults.